Office phone: 610-328-8162

 You are also welcome to contact me privately to discuss your academic needs.
 However, all disability-related accommodations must be arranged through Leslie Hempling in the Office Of Student Disability Services.

-A personal reading of Andrić or Singer, comparing their stories to stories you have heard from or about your own family, or motivating questions you now wish to ask your family, or to investigate, on the basis of one (or both?) readings.
+A "personal" reading of Andrić or Singer, comparing their stories to stories you have heard from or about your own family, or motivating questions you now wish to ask (or wish you could ask) your family, or to investigate, on the basis of one (or both?) readings.
+If you think about family stories and can't come up with enough, fine to use history you have studied in the past for the same purpose/\.

 If this assignment makes you nervous, talk to me.

 A personal reading or reaction to one of the works we are reading first, 5–7 pages.
-Please save your rough drafts (with professsor's and WA's comments) to attach to the final copy or include as additional attachments (give the documents suitable titles) when you hand the paper in.
-Paper is fine, a document attachment is better, or some mix of the two.
+Please save your rough draft (with professsor's comments) to attach to the final copy or include as an additional attachment (give each document a suitable title) when you hand the paper in.
+Paper is fine; a document attached to e-mail is better, or some mix of the two.

 A comparative reading of one book we’re reading in class combined with one work we will not read, chosen eiher from the examples in Michael Henry Heim’s list of suggested readings, from the other works listed on each author’s page, or else in consultation with the instructor.
-(If you would prefer, compare one of the works we’ve read or some other relevant EE work of literature with a movie version, chosen in consultation with the instructor.)
+(If you would prefer, compare one of the works we’ve read or some other relevant EE work of literature with a movie version; choose this in consultation with the instructor.)

 A comparative reading of one of the books we’re reading in class combined with one work we will not read.
-Please include any draft paper copies with comments, or attach the documents with comments tracked.
+Please include any draft paper copies with comments, or attach the documents with comments tracked by "track changes."

-Read and comment on the rough draft of someone else’s paper written for the class.
+Read and comment on the rough draft of someone else’s project.
+Make sure you write down the comments or at least make an outline of them.
 If the paper really seems perfect, comment on the things you like about it.
+SAVE the comments you got from another person.

-Do not throw away the comments!!!
-Instead, attach them and the WA copy to the final draft, or include those documents as attachments to e-mail to me.
+Do not throw away the comments you got from someone else!!!
+Instead, attach them to the final draft, or include those documents as attachments to e-mail to me.

-If anyone wants extra credit: write a two-page artsy book review of one book we did not read for class; see the list of Michael Henry Heim's suggestions given here (or the lists of other works at the the bottom of the web page about each author).
-The book you read for the third paper would be a good choice here.
+If anyone wants extra credit: write a two-page artsy book review of one book we did not read for class, or of a film based on a work of EE literature; see the list of Michael Henry Heim's suggestions given here (or the lists of other works at the bottom of the web page about each author).
+The book you read/film you watched for the second paper would be a good choice here.

-About writing assignments in general: I'm very happy to regrade any writing (except the final exam) that you want to revise once you've seen your grade and my final comments.
-Keep in mind, though, that it makes more sense to keep up with work that is currently due.
+About writing assignments in general: I'm very happy to re-grade any writing (except the final exam) that you want to revise once you've seen your grade and my final comments.
+Keep in mind, though, that it makes more sense to keep up with work that is currently due than to keep reworking old projects.

 The final examination will be a self-scheduled, three-hour written take-home combining short answer questions with essay questions.
-Due to me on paper or as an e-mail attachment by 5 p.m. on December 16.
+Due to me on paper or as an e-mail attachment by 5 p.m. on May 11.
+MAKE SURE TO INCLUDE YOUR NAME ON THE EXAM!
+Best of all, put your name in the document title the first time you save it.

 I've already referred to Michael Henry Heim's list of recommended readings, but here it is one more time.